2023 Solar Incentives Guide for Prescott Valley, AZ - Tax Credits & Rebates

 State & Local Solar Incentives

 In addition to federal solar incentives, there are often also state ones.
 Tax credits, rebates and more may be available at a more local level.
 Certain incentives are offered for only a limited time, while others are ongoing.
 Your local solar incentives might come from the Arizona government, or from your specific county or municipality.

 Next Steps for Installing Solar in Prescott Valley

-The large number of available solar incentives has contributed greatly to the increase in the adoption of solar energy nationwide over the past 15 years.
+The large number of available solar incentives has enormously increased the use of solar power nationwide over the past 15 years.
 You might qualify for solar incentives from the federal government, the Arizona government or from your local utility company.
-Reach out to your local solar panel installer today to learn more and to save as much money as possible on a solar system for your Prescott Valley home.
+Reaching out to your local Prescott Valley solar panel installation expert is an excellent first step towards getting the most money possible when you switch to solar energy.